Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 I mean, all of those arguments still apply with equal force.

-And obviously, Tulsi Gabbard received a lot of support and uh applause for being those are kind of arguments, not just with the respect of Venezuela, but to all sorts of countries for a very long time.
+And obviously, Tulsi Gabbard received a lot of support and applause for making those kinds of arguments, not just with respect to Venezuela, but to all sorts of countries for a very long time.

 And yet, for whatever reason, every time there's a new war, a new regime change war that's on the table and that's packaged, people are ready to cheer for it.